lsst-dm/dmtn-234/index.rst

 RDO-013_
     The Vera C. Rubin Observatory Data Policy, which defines who will have access to Rubin Observatory data.

-SQR-044_
-    Draft requirements for the identity management system.
-    This is neither complete nor entirely up-to-date, but it provides useful context and elaboration for some of the items listed in :ref:`Remaining work <remaining-work>`.

 SQR-069_
     History and analysis of the decisions made during design and implementation of the Science Platform identity management system.